-The Galapagos Islands are often visited by experienced divers who have dived in many other places and see the destination as something of a pinnacle in their diving careers.
-Serious minded divers, who wish to visit the best that the islands have to offer, favour an Ecuador liveaboard as the best means of exploring this amazing underwater landscape.
+The Galapagos Islands are often seen as something of a pinnacle for scuba divers.
+Those who wish to visit the best that the islands have to offer favour an Ecuador liveaboard cruise as the best means of exploring this amazing underwater landscape.
 Much of the most interesting and sought-after dive sites are remote and are around islands whose shores no tourists are permitted to visit on foot.

 Where is the best diving in the Galapagos Islands?

 It is beyond dispute that the islands of Darwin and Wolf, in the far north of the region, are the jewels in the diving crown of the Galapagos.
-Only liveaboards can access these sites.
+Only liveaboard trips can access these sites.
 These islands are protected by the national park which prohibits land visits.
-There are other sites less remote from the main islands, and these too are visited as part of liveaboard trip schedules as well as being accessed by land-based diving operations.
+There are other sites less remote from the main islands, and these too are visited as part of liveaboard safari routes as well as being accessed by land-based diving operations.

-Are all the liveaboards fully booked well in advance?
+Are all the liveaboard trips fully booked well in advance?